roubles/macmounter/README.md

 # macmounter

-A very light weight python daemon that keeps your remote servers mounted.
-Can be used for *any* protocol, sshfs, samba, afp, ftp, ntfs, webdav etc.
+A very light weight python daemon that mounts remote servers, and keeps them mounted. macmounter can be used for *any* protocol, sshfs, samba, afp, ftp, ntfs, webdav etc.

 It is written for a OS X, but should be portable to any system that runs python 2.7.X.